TYE 2018 Global Competition

 Saturday, June 23, the competition moved to George Mason Founders Hall, where teams displayed their products and prototypes at a Maker’s Faire.
 TiE DC members and families came out to see the teams and watch the exciting finish of the competition.

 TiE DC Team RoBio with their programmable robotic biomedical disposal container.

 Saturday’s judges had the difficult task of selecting a winner for the Maker’s Faire and Elevator Pitch competitions.
 They were: Amu Fowler, Founding Director of Startups Ignite, Amy Millman, Co-founder of Springboard Enterprises, and Amita Shukla, Founder & CEO of Vitamita.

-(Pictured above, from left to right: elevator pitch by Team Dallas – Concert Junkie, the judges, Ashoka Tankala and Anjana Arora from Infinite Computer Solutions.)
+(Pictured above: elevator pitch by Team Dallas – Concert Junkie, the judges, Ashoka Tankala and Anjana Arora from Infinite Computer Solutions.)

 After a delicious lunch by Bollywood Bistro, the winners were announced, with Oregon’s Team Melaknow, developers of a screening tool for skin cancer built into a mobile app, as the overall winners: